 Life wouldn’t be life without those little irritants that push our buttons.
-And when our buttons get pushed, it’s completely natural to feel angry.
+When our buttons are pushed, it’s completely natural to feel angry.
 In fact, anger is a normal emotion that can facilitate better communication and positive change when expressed appropriately.

 But for some people, managing their own anger is challenging.
 Usually these people are the last to know they even have what others may describe as “toxic” or “out-of-control” anger.
-That’s because their loved ones have gotten used to regulating their anger for them by hiding their own feelings, choosing their words carefully, and walking on egg shells, all in an effort to “keep the peace.”
+That’s because loved ones have become used to the anger.
+They react by hiding their own feelings, choosing their words carefully, and walking on egg shells, all in an effort to “keep the peace.”

 Common Reasons for Intense Anger

-If you are uncertain whether or not you may have anger issues, read the following common reasons for intense anger and see if any of them ring true for you.
+If you are uncertain whether you or a loved one may have anger issues, read these common reasons for intense anger and see if any of them ring true for you.

 Anger as a Way to Self-Soothe